 My goal with this site is to share how I have learned to homeschool using largely the Charlotte Mason method so you can get a glimpse into the home of ONE FAMILY and maybe even find a friend to help you along the way.

-That is the best way to an understand her method and begin to grasp her genius.
+That is the best way to understand her method and begin to grasp her genius.

-You can also sign up for our newsletter and check our resource pages for more helps.
+You can also sign up for our newsletter and check our resource pages for more help.